 new york conservatory productions

 In 2019, The New York Conservatory opened a content production company with the goal of showcasing our graduates and their work, and helping to move their careers forward.
-In 2019-2020, New York Conservatory Productions’ projects will include short films, web series and podcasts.
+COVID-19 halted productions in 2020, but we are back in production as of June, 2021.
+New York Conservatory Productions’ projects will include short films, web series and podcasts.

 In August 2019, we released our first short, You Can’t Change Anything About This, written and directed by alum Will Cecil, produced by 186 Productions, a film company started by alum Patrick Stoffer and partner Eric Richardson, and starring 2018 graduates Niamh Quirke and Gage Brunton.
-The film is available to stream on Amazon Prime, and is currently entered in 16 short film festivals and competitions.
+The film is available to stream on Amazon Prime, and was entered in sixteen short film festivals and competitions.

-Starting in spring 2020, New York Conservatory Productions will accept pitches from graduates for grants of up to $25,000 toward production of original web series.
-Additional support, including free studio space for filming, and promotional and marketing assistance will be offered by the school.
+Starting in summer 2021, New York Conservatory Productions will accept pitches from graduates for grants of up to $25,000 toward production of original web series.
+Additional support offered includes free studio space for filming, and promotional and marketing assistance and funding.

 Students who complete Web Series class in good standing will be eligible to apply for project funding immediately after graduation.